 Terconazole Vaginal Cream

-Generic Name: Terconazole Vaginal Cream (ter KON a zole)
+Generic Name: Terconazole Vaginal Cream (ter KONE a zole)

 Brand Name: Terazol